An Almond Joy Gallery

 Spread the coconut on a baking sheet.
 Bake for about 10 minutes stirring once, until the coconut becomes evenly golden.
 Set aside to cool.

+Sift the flour, baking powder, salt and cinnamon into a medium bowl and set aside.
 In a large bowl, using an electric mixer on medium speed, beat the butter and brown sugar until smooth and fluffy, about 1 minute.
 Add the egg, vanilla and almond extract and mix until completely blended.
 On low speed, add the flour mixture, mixing until just incorporated.
 Use a large spoon to stir in the toasted coconut.

 Divide the dough into two portions and pat into a flat rectangle.
 Wrap up the dough and chill until easy to roll out, about 45 minutes.
 Roll out the dough on a well floured board and cut with a small to medium sized cookie cutters.
 Since I was making this for Christmas, I chose stars.